mailjet/wordpress-mailjet-plugin-apiv3/readme.txt

 6. Configure abandoned cart notifications for WooCommerce

 == Changelog ==

+= 6.0 =
+* Minimum PHP version required is 7.4
+* Code cleanup and improvements
+* In previous versions were fixed issues with infinite redirect, error during editing email templates in iframe.
+Warning issues according to SESSION

 = 5.5.0 =
 * Fixed bug with redirect problem during initial step